claudio-silva/grunt-angular-builder/README.md

 When <code>false</code>, if the module reference parameter has a name other than the one defined on <code>config.moduleVar</code>, a warning will be issued and the task will stop, unless the `--force` option is specified.

 ---
+##### symlinkAssets
+Type `boolean`
+Default `false`

+When `false`, required assets are copied to the assets target folder.

+When `true`, symlinks are generated instead.
+This speeds up the build operation considerably, and also saves disk space.

+If your operating system does not support symlinks, or if you want to archive or upload the build output, use `false`.

+---
 ##### debug